redis/redis-doc/commands/sort.md

 ## Skip sorting the elements

-The `!BY` option can also take a nonexisting key, which causes `SORT` to skip the sorting operation.
+The `!BY` option can also take a non-existent key, which causes `SORT` to skip the sorting operation.
 This is useful if you want to retrieve external keys (see the `!GET` option below) without the overhead of sorting.